roman-milk/roman-milk.github.io/jen-and-me.md

  "Oh, I'm enjoying it; I am."
 She assures me.

  She's impatient, and sitting up she spins around so she's facing my feet, and starts fucking herself on my cock again, harder now, slamming herself up and down.
 I grab each delicious cheek, and lift her on each up stroke, letting her lower herself back down.
 Her ass looks so good; I have to play with her little butt-hole.
-Report_Story #3